-- Future and cash wheat market remained under extreme pressure due to rising arrivals in Gujarat, M.P.
-Besides, Punjab, Haryana and eastern states are likely to enter in harvesting phase soon.
-Demand is steady against increasing supply. - This year higher arrival is expected from all major wheat growing states.
-Market is ruling above MSP right now due to various reasons like Rs 100 per qtl. bonus to wheat farmers in M.P., buying at high prices by MNC's on hope of opening up export.
-However prices are likely to slip near MSP. - Govt. has increased the procurement target on back of estimating higher production.
+- Expectation of rising temperature in north-eastern India may encourage higher arrivals in weeks ahead.Unlike north eastern regions some cloudy weather may occur in Punjab, Haryana and parts of J&K and delay harvesting by a week.
+Crop condition is excellent throughout the country.
+Prices are likely to be under pressure in weeks ahead on lower demand. - This year higher arrival is expected from all major wheat growing states.
+Market is ruling above MSP right now due to various reasons like Rs 100 per qtl. bonus to wheat farmers in M.P., buying at higher prices by MNC's on hope of opening up export.
+Weather is very crucial for next two weeks and we need to have a close eye on it. - Govt. has increased the procurement target on back of estimating higher production.
 However, India lacks parity for the time being.
-If prices go up once again in the international market some export might be possible.
-Higher export may boost domestic market prices and will directly impact the procurement target. - Expert say that around 1-3 million tons of wheat could be easily exported from India and it won't have any bearing on government's food stocks and grain availability."
-This is the best time to allow wheat exports as Indian wheat, which is comparable to Australian wheat, will fetch around Rs 15-Rs 16 per kilogram in the international markets, Decision over this issue is still pending. - Govt. will start procuring wheat on 1st April in Punjab, Haryana and U.P on MSP.
+If prices go up once again in the international market some export might be possible. - Expert say that around 1-3 million tons of wheat could be easily exported from India and it won't have any bearing on government's food stocks and grain availability.
+This is the best time to allow wheat exports as Indian wheat, which is comparable to Australian wheat, will fetch around Rs 15-Rs 16 per kilogram in the international markets. - Govt. will start procuring wheat on 1st April in Punjab, Haryana and U.P on MSP.
 Procurement in U.P. may increase this year due to higher production.
 Even Gujarat may contribute more in this marketing season. - India's Feb.
 1 wheat stocks were at 19.4 million tons, substantially higher than a target of 8.2 million ton - India's wheat planting until Feb.
 4 rose 3% from a year earlier to a record, brightening prospects of a bumper crop.
 The wheat sowing area increased to 29.45 million hectares from 28.32 million hectares, the government data showed.
 India, the world's second-largest wheat grower, aims to produce 83.69 million tons of wheat in 2010-11, up 3.3% from the previous year - Global wheat production may rise by 4% to 672 million tons .As for India timing is most crucial given the high price of domestic wheat.
 While parity at the current levels is achievable, margins will evaporate as the global wheat prices decline and the window of opportunity will vanish.
 Prices have started coming down. - World wheat production is set to rise by about 4 per cent to 675 million tonnes in 2011-12 and oilseeds are forecast to rise 3 per cent to 317 million hectares.
 ABARES says the world wheat indicator (US hard red winter, fob Gulf) will fall by 19 per cent in 2011-12 to average out at US\$250 per ton.

-Prices are likely to trade in the range of Rs 1200 to Rs1300 in most of the cash markets depending on quality as well as regions specific conditions-with steady to weak bias in near term.
+Prices are likely to trade in the range of Rs 1175 to Rs1250 in most of the cash markets depending on quality as well as regions specific conditions with steady to weak bias in near term.
 Gains are likely to be restricted in medium term due to price curbing policy and govt.'s intention to curb inflation and augment regular supply through open market and PDS Channels.
 Increased area has heightened the hope for bumper crop production once.